Energy efficiency and decarbonising heat

 New homes are widely regarded as ‘low hanging fruit’ for building efficiency.
 It is much cheaper and easier to build a new home to a high standard of efficiency than it is to upgrade one that has been poorly designed and built.

-In 2006, the Labour Government announced that all new homes would meet its ‘Zero Carbon’ standard by 2016, followed in 2008 by the Zero Carbon Hub, designed to help meet this target.
+In 2006, the Labour Government announced that all new homes would meet its ‘Zero Carbon’ standard by 2016, followed by setting up the Zero Carbon Hub in 2008, which was designed to help meet this target.

 In 2013, the Coalition Government launched the Green Deal to encourage homeowners to invest in energy efficiency and renewable energy.
-In 2015, the Conservative Government scrapped both the Zero Carbon standard and the Green Deal, through which just 15,000 loans were issued.
-A year later, the Zero Carbon Hub was closed.
+In 2015, the Conservative Government scrapped the Green Deal, through which just 15,000 loans were issued.

 Uptake of energy efficiency and insulation measures have stalled, with rates of installation just 5% of the levels they were at in 2012.
 The Government’s remaining energy efficiency scheme, the Energy Company Obligation (ECO), has been refocussed on those living in fuel poverty since 2018 so the majority of homes (89.7% households are not classed as fuel poor) are not influenced by this.